Democratic Congressional Aide Says She Warned Twitter About Threats From Cesar Sayoc, They Did Not

 Rochelle Ritchie, a former Democratic congressional aide, warned Twitter about a threat that she received from Cesar Sayoc earlier this month.
-Sayoc is accused of mailing 13 pipe bombs to top Democrats and others whom Donald Trump frequently targeted, according to Inquisitr.
+Sayoc is accused of mailing 13 pipe bombs to top Democrats and others whom Donald Trump frequently targeted, according to the Inquisitr.

 Ritchie took to Twitter and posted that she had reported an account purportedly linked to Sayoc, telling them that he had threatened her after she appeared on Fox News.
 The former spokeswoman for the Baltimore City State’s Attorney’s office, who now works as a Fox News political analyst, tweeted that Twitter found that the threat was not serious.

 The tweet has since gone viral with over 70,000 retweets and over 150,000 people liking her post.
-Ritchie posted a screenshot of the threat that Sayoc allegedly wrote to her on October 11, 15 days before the first pipe bomb was sent.
+Ritchie posted a screenshot of the threat that Sayoc allegedly wrote to her on October 11, fifteen days before the first pipe bomb was sent.
 Ritchie felt that the tone of the message warranted her reporting the matter to Twitter.
 She also posted a screenshot of Twitter’s reply to her complaint.

 “So you like make threats.
 We Unconquered Seminole Tribe will answer your threats.
 We have nice silent Air boat ride for u here on our land Everglades Swamp.
 We will see you 4 sure.
 Hug your loved ones real close every time you leave home.”